jillesvangurp/osm2geojson/README.md

 The process involves interpreting what the OSM tags mean, categorizing, reconstructing polygons, linestrings, etc., and filtering out the stuff that cannot be easily categorized.

 Inevitably this step is lossy.
+The current version recovers about 25M ways and 5M pois world wide with names and sensible categories.
+This includes most relevant streets, restaurants, transport stops, and other pois.
+A lot of what remains is either without a name (e.g. many buildings don't have names) or part of some less interesting map feature like a forest or a lake.

 Currently, relations are not processed for reasons of complexity and limited amount of data (only a few hundred thousand relations exist).
 A preliminary break down based on grepping through the file suggests that the following can be recovered from relations:

 350K relations:
 * admin_levels (60K) multi_polygons